grusite/movies-telegram-bot/README.md

 ## Requirements

-- Node.js (>=20.6.0)
+- Node.js (>=20)
 - Telegram Bot Token
 - Overseerr and Tautulli setup for webhook integration

-Example of Overeer config JSON (**NOTE**: the default template was used in Overeer config, not a manual JSON as here, but I paste it here just in case):
+Example of Overeer config JSON (**NOTE**: the default template was used in Overeer config, not a manual JSON as here, but I paste it here just as info):

 ```json
 {